 When you open the Vimeo panel for the first time, you’ll be prompted to sign in to your Vimeo account.
 Once you’ve successfully logged in, you’ll see an upload icon.

 To start the process of sending your selected sequence to Vimeo, click the upload icon or the “Upload sequence to Vimeo” link in the Vimeo panel.
 If you are working in a project with multiple sequences, only the active sequence will be uploaded.

 The first part of the process is choosing your upload settings.
 After you submit your upload settings, your video will begin the encoding process and a copy of your sequence will be rendered locally (if you select this option).
 These two steps can be done without an Internet connection.

 After the encoding process is complete, your video will begin the uploading process to Vimeo.
 If an Internet connection is not detected, the upload process will pause and automatically resume when your computer is back online.

-Once the upload is complete, PRO and Business members can instantly create a review page and begin collaborating with their reviewers: simply click the ellipse in the Vimeo panel for more options, click “Create review page,” and share away.
+Once the upload is complete, PRO, Business, and Premium members can instantly create a review page and begin collaborating with their reviewers: simply click the ellipse in the Vimeo panel for more options, click “Create review page,” and share away.

 ✦ Customizing your video settings

 You can also adjust many of your video’s upload settings with the Vimeo panel, just like you would on Vimeo.com.

 After clicking the upload icon in the Vimeo panel, you’ll be asked to set:

 - The video title (by default this is your sequence title)